elcharitas/browser.py/README.md

 This readme is generated to describe this project only.

-Its purpose is also to serve as a manual for using the browser.
+Its purpose is also to serve as a manual for using the browser executable only.

 ## Basic information

 As per the client's requirements, this software has the following features

-- Built with python 3
+- Built with python 3 using PyQt5 module
 - Contains an executable
 - can be run via command prompt
-- takes only one optional argument - the URL
+- takes two optional argument - the URL and Screen Number
 - maintains a minimal UI
-- identifies multiple monitors
+- identifies multiple monitors/screens
 - displays on full screen

-## Setup
+## Browser Setup

-In order to properly setup this software and get it working, you need some modules installed.
+In order to properly setup this software and get it working, you'll need some modules installed.

 Don't fret, simply run the command below via the terminal to install the modules.